civican/legisinfo/44-1/bills/S-211/bill_text.md

     a statement that sets out whether it was approved pursuant to paragraph (4)(a) or subparagraph (4)(b)(i) or (ii); and

-    the manual signature of one or more members of the governing body of each entity that approved the report.
+    the signature of one or more members of the governing body of each entity that approved the report.

   **(6)** The Minister may specify, in writing, the form and manner in which a report is to be provided.
 The requirements must be made available to the public in the manner that the Minister considers appropriate.